dharanisugumar/yelp-dataset-challenge/README.md

   4. I had created a loop to read all the .json files inside the Untar directory.
 For every file, spark reads the json file and create a hive table and insert the table with the dataframe created.
   5. This step executes for all the files present inside the hadoop directory.
    Why hive?
   Using Hive as data store we can able to load JSON data into Hive tables by creating schemas.
+Easy to use.
+Same like sql-type language.

  Once all the tables are loaded, some of the intersting queries written on the data.
 I used corresponding maven dependencies to execute the process. pom dependencies: